Study the Scripture to know the truth.

 Jason was innocent but the men kept accusing him and his friends of causing trouble in the city.
 Finally, the court officials told Jason that he could go back home as long as he paid money to them and promised to stay out of trouble.

 Thessalonica had become a dangerous place to be so that night some of the Christians helped Paul and Silas leave the city.
 They sent them to the city of Berea.

 And it did!
 Jesus really was the Messiah.
-Jesus was the Saviour of the whole world!
+Jesus was the King of the whole world!
 Because of this many of the Bereans in the synagogue decided to follow Jesus.
 As Paul and Silas continued to speak with people many other people besides Jews became followers of Jesus too.

 Paul and Silas and even their friend, Timothy continued to talk to people about Jesus in Berea.
 But, meanwhile, the news got back to Thessalonica and the angry Jews from there travelled to Berea to cause trouble.
 Soon they convinced some people in Berea to be angry with Paul.
 Paul’s life was in danger.

 Now Berea had become a dangerous place for Paul.
 But the Christians in Berea made sure he was safe.
 They took Paul to the coast and then they escorted him down to the city of Athens.
 They promised to send Silas and Timothy to him soon.

 Paul remembered the noble Christians in Berea but, as he looked around at all of the idols in Athens, he knew that these people needed to hear about God and Jesus too.
 There was still much work to do.

 This story can be told using a variety of methods.
 Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.